alekcz/pcp/README.md

 ## Introduction

-Too long have we hustled to deploy Clojure website.
-Too long have we spun up one instance per site.
+Too long have we hustled to deploy Clojure websites.
+Too long have we spun up one server instance per site.
 Too long have reminisced about PHP.
 Today we enjoy the benefits of both.
 Welcome to PCP.

 ### Status
 Active development.
 Stabilizing.